mrodobbe/GauL-HDAD/README.md

 ## Requirements
 For small datasets (<1000 molecules), it is possible to train on a standard laptop in less than 30 minutes.
 It is recommended to use high-performance computing for larger datasets.
 Please keep in mind that training large datasets (>40000 molecules) will take more than 2 days.

-GauL-Thermo is written in python and can be run from command prompt.
+GauL-HDAD is written in python and can be run from command prompt.
 This requires the installation of several python packages, which are listed below.
 It is recommended to use Anaconda for managing packages (https://docs.anaconda.com/anaconda/install/).
 * Python 3.6 or higher
 * NumPy         `conda install numpy`
 * RDKit         `conda install -c conda-forge rdkit`